CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/segmentation.rst

    :dedent:

 Then we define the main function which helps us parse various configuration parameters used throughout this sample as command line arguments.
 This sample allows configuring following parameters.
 All of them have their default values already set so that one can execute the sample without supplying any.
+Some of these arguments are shared across many other CVCUDA samples and hence come from the ``perf_utils.py`` class's ``get_default_arg_parser()`` method.

 1. ``-i``, ``--input_path`` : Either a path to a JPEG image/MP4 video or a directory containing JPG images to use as input.
 When pointing to a directory, only JPG images will be read.
 2. ``-o``, ``--output_dir`` : The directory where the output segmentation overlay should be stored.